-If you’ve ever opened your AC wash bag after a few months in the shed only to be greeted by that musty smell, you’re not alone.
+AIf you’ve ever opened your AC wash bag after a few months in the shed only to be greeted by that musty smell, you’re not alone.
 Many Aussie homeowners in humid regions—think Brisbane, Cairns, or coastal New South Wales—struggle with keeping their AC wash bag free from mould and mildew between cleans.

-It’s frustrating: you’ve invested in a good air conditioner wash bag, you’ve done the hard work cleaning your split system, and then the bag itself becomes the problem.
+It’s frustrating: you’ve invested in a good Air Conditioner Wash bag, you’ve done the hard work cleaning your split system, and then the bag itself becomes the problem.

 The good news?
 With a few smart storage strategies and the right products, you can extend the life of your bag, keep it fresh, and avoid mould sneaking in.